yguitton/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 # LORIS PanCancer LLR6 Model Robustness:

 Understanding the objective of this analysis is essential.
-Since we aim to build a model comparable to the one published by {% cite Chang2024 %}, we will use the metrics from that paper as a benchmark to assess the performance of the model we develop through Galaxy-PyCaret.
+Since we aim to build a model comparable to the one published by {% cite Chang2024 %}, and we indeed obtained the same Logistic Regression model architecture, this allows us to use the metrics from that paper as a benchmark to assess the performance of the model we develop through Galaxy-PyCaret.

 > <tip-title>Robustness definition </tip-title>
 >